-WB-ESS Triggered Mitigation Instrument Responsibility Timelines ESS1: Assessment and Management of Environmental and Social Risks and Impacts Gender Based Violence or SEA/SH related actions SPMU/IA Before mobilization of contractor ESS2: Labour and Working Conditions Labour Management Procedure (LMP) including OHS management plan SPMU/IA Before mobilization of contractor ESS3: Resource Efficiency, Pollution Prevention and Management Pollution Prevention and Environment Quality Management Plan (PPEQMP) SPMU/IA Before mobilization of contractor ESS 4: Community Health and Safety Community Health and Safety Management Plan (CHSMP) SPMU/IA Before mobilization of contractor ESS6: Biodiversity Conservation and Sustainable Management of Living Natural resources Biodiversity Conservation Plan SPMU/IA Before mobilization of contractor ESS 10: Stakeholder Engagement Plan Stakeholder Engagement Plan SPMU/IA By negotiation
+WB-ESS Triggered Mitigation Instrument Responsibility Timelines ESS1: Assessment and Management of Environmental and Social Risks and Impacts Gender Based Violence or SEA/SH related actions SPMU/IA Before mobilization of contractor ESS2: Labour and Working Conditions Labour Management Procedure (LMP) including OHS management plan SPMU/IA Before mobilization of contractor ESS3: Resource Efficiency, Pollution Prevention and Management Pollution Prevention and Environment Quality Management Plan (PPEQMP) SPMU/IA Before mobilization of contractor ESS 4: Community Health and Safety Community Health and Safety Management Plan (CHSMP) SPMU/IA Before mobilization of contractor ESS 10: Stakeholder Engagement Plan Stakeholder Engagement Plan SPMU/IA Before mobilization of contractor

-ESDD and ESMP will be published on the damsafety.in website as well as other accessible locations such as the office of Engineer in Charge at dam site as well at SPMU for reference.
+ESDD and ESMP will be placed on the damsafety.in website as well as other accessible locations such as the office of Engineer in Charge at dam site as well at SPMU for reference and record.
 These documents would be disclosed/disseminated through other appropriate means like project meetings, workshops etc. Each IA will translate these documents in their local language, if required, and will upload in their respective websites and also make available at other accessible locations.